Exhibition runs 2nd February to 24th April 2022

 Danielle Edwards is an Australian photographer known for her images of plants, flowers and decaying items.
-Danielle’s formal photographic education was in both art and science.
+Her formal photographic education was in both art and science.
 She was a practicing clinical photographer for 28 years and has always had a passion for Art and Science.
-Throughout the years her photographic passions have oscillated between the two disciplines.
+Throughout the years Danielle’s photographic passions have oscillated between the two disciplines.

-Danielle applies photographic techniques often used in medical and scientific imaging to create her aesthetic.
-Danielle utilises a variety of historical and other photographic processes to visualise her imaging concepts.
+She applies photographic techniques often used in medical and scientific imaging to create her aesthetic, utilising a variety of historical and other photographic processes to visualise her imaging concepts.
 These creative and scientific techniques converge in this exhibition to deliver Danielle’s own personal expression.

 She is a regular contributor to National and International conferences.
 Her expertise is varied with a background in both science and art, and has been published in both technical and creative publications.